portrait

 2023

-Ilan Derech’s work has been showcased on major platforms such as SuperRare, Foundation, and OpenSea, and has been praised for its cinematic sensitivity.
-His pieces have been featured in international exhibitions and auctions, establishing his presence on the contemporary digital art scene.
-He collaborated with ZEISS on Capturing Mobility, a poetic exploration of nocturnal movement in London, and has been featured in several publications — including SuperRare Visual Haikus, OpenSea In Conversation, and Air Canada EnRoute — all highlighting the coherence and emotional depth of his artistic vision.
+Ilan Derech’s work has been featured on major digital art platforms such as SuperRare, Foundation, and OpenSea, where it has been praised for its cinematic sensibility, and his works have been included in international exhibitions and auctions, solidifying his place on the contemporary art scene.
+He collaborated with ZEISS on the Capturing Mobility project, a poetic exploration of nocturnal movement in London captured through ZEISS ZM lenses.
+His video installations were notably shown at the Non Fungible Conference in Lisbon in 2024, where his entire body of work was projected as a video mapping display onto the walls of the Pavilhão Carlos Lopes.

 "Do not dwell in the past, do not dream of the future, concentrate the mind on the present moment." - Buddha